 All staff should be alert to the risk of peer on peer abuse /child on child and understand their role in preventing, identifying and responding to it.
-Staff should know that children are capable of abusing their peers.
+Staff should know that children are capable of abusing their peers and that is can take place both inside and outside of school and online.
 They should never dismiss abusive behaviour as a normal part of growing up, 'banter' or 'just having a laugh', and should not develop high thresholds before taking action.
 Abuse is abuse and peer on peer abuse should be taken as seriously as abuse by adults.
+Staff should understand that even if no or few reports are in their schools it does not mean it is not happening and therefore they should record any concerns to the DSL or deputy immediately.

 15.1 What is peer on peer /child on child abuse?
 For these purposes, peer on peer abuse is any form of abuse perpetrated by a child towards another child.
-It can take many different forms, including, but not limited to, serious bullying (including cyber-bullying), relationship abuse, domestic violence, child sexual exploitation, youth and serious youth violence, 'upskirting' (see below), harmful sexual behaviour (see below) and gender-based violence.
+It can take many different forms, including, but not limited to, serious bullying (including cyber-bullying, prejudice- based and discriminatory bulying), relationship abuse, physical abuse (may include online element facilitating, threatening encouraging physical abuse), domestic violence, child sexual exploitation, youth and serious youth violence, 'upskirting' (see below), harmful sexual behaviour, violence and harassment (see below), causing someone to engage in sexual activity without consent, consensual and non-consensual sharing of nudes or semi-nude images or videos, initiation/ hazing type violence and rituals and gender-based violence.